chriott/DeAMR/README.md

 # DeAMR
-Annotation guidelines DeAMR (German AMR)
+Annotation guidelines DeAMR (German AMR) are in alignment to the AMR guidelines.
+The existing guidelines on Chinese AMR (CAMR) and Spanish AMR were used in reference.

 (WIP in vsc)